-Coast Survey currently receives information on minimum channel depths from the U.S. Army Corps of Engineers (USACE), which is then added to nautical charts, often in the form of a table or "channel tab,"

-listing the minimum depths along various sections of federally maintained navigational channels.
-This data is also made available to the public by USACE district offices on their websites.
+Coast Survey currently receives information on minimum channel depths from the U.S. Army Corps of Engineers (USACE), which is then added to nautical charts, often in the form of a table or "channel tab," listing the minimum depths along various sections of federally maintained navigational channels.
+These data are also made available to the public by USACE district offices on their websites.

-The channel data published on NOAA raster charts and ENCs is often out of sync with the data available to the public on USACE websites, such as the Baltimore District Navigation Updates website.
-This is because the production requirements for the compilation of other chart data, the frequency and timing of the receipt of channel data from each Corps district, and other factors affect the time it takes to update any given chart.
+The channel data published on NOAA raster charts and ENCs has often been out of sync with the data publicly available on USACE district websites.
+This discrepancy is because of varying USACE survey processes, field-to-office practices, and delivery methods to NOAA.
+The production requirements for the compilation of other chart data, the frequency and timing of the receipt of channel data from each Corps district, and other factors also affect the time it takes to update any given chart.
 Even more challenging is harbor pilot access of USACE data prior to its application to the nautical chart.
-This sometimes causes disagreements between a pilot guiding a ship in from the sea buoy and the vessel's captain.
+This can cause disagreement between a pilot guiding a ship in from the sea buoy (using more recent USACE data) and the vessel's captain (looking at older USACE channel data on the NOAA chart).
+The need for consistent data and availability has led USACE to implement an enterprise-wide channel data reporting process known as eHydro, in which data is available from all districts and navigation projects through a single portal.